Underwritten by: Hong Kong Life Insurance Limited

 Feeling anxious about the unexpected medical expenses that significantly threat your finances?
 Worrying about delayed public healthcare services due to limited resources?
 The best way to care for yourself and your family is to have adequate medical coverage in place.

-Health Essential Medical Plan – Standard (The "Plan") is a Certified Plan under the Hong Kong Government's Voluntary Health Insurance Scheme ("VHIS") which is eligible for claiming tax deduction.
+Health Essential Medical Plan – Standard (The "Plan") is a Certified Plan under the Hong Kong Government's Voluntary Health Insurance Scheme ("VHIS") and complies with the requirements of the scheme in product design.
+The premiums paid for the Plan is eligible for the tax deduction under the Inland Revenue Ordinance (Cap.112).
 The Plan offers you a medical insurance, renewal is guaranteed up to the Age of 100 years of the Insured Person.

 Reimbursement for Lifelong Medical Protection